 The Authorization to Operate represents the BSA’s conclusion that the local council is prepared to operate a fun, high-quality, and sustainable program.
 The Authorization to Operate formalizes this recognition, emphasizes the commitments to program quality and safety by the local council, and provides clarification on the application of the national camp standards, if needed.

-Based on the Application to Operate, some councils will be asked to complete a full Camp Strategic Analysis, which is a process designed to help council management and council executive boards to better understand the impact of their camps on their Scouting program and on the bottom line.
+Councils will be asked to complete sustainability analyses in the authorization submission, which is a process designed to help council management and council executive boards to better understand the impact of their camps on their Scouting program and on the bottom line.

-The Camp Strategic Analysis provides tools to council boards and management to assess program quality, staffing, facilities quality, and the financial costs and benefits of the camping program.
+The sustainability analyses and review provides tools to council boards and management to assess program quality, staffing, facilities quality, and the financial costs and benefits of the camping program.
 These tools will assist the council in recalibrating its camping program to achieve a fun, high-quality program that ensures the success of Scouting in the communities the council serves.
 Where improvements are needed, the resulting “improvement plan” will be incorporated into the Authorization to Operate.

 Continuous Camp Improvement Program